How to Hem Curtains without Sewing (Two Ways!)

 STEP 5: Fold the Crease and Iron Again

-Once the adhesive strip is cool to the touch, remove the paper backing.
-Fold your fabric over at the crease and smooth out any wrinkles.
-Iron the material together by holding the iron on each section for 10 seconds.
-Continue across the width of the curtain and repeat as necessary until completely bonded.
+Once the adhesive strip is cool to the touch, peel off the paper backing.
+Fold the fabric up along the crease you pressed earlier and smooth out any wrinkles.

 STEP 6: Cut off the Excess Material